polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 app's columns, you can no longer sort your records.

-You can also choose to explicitly hide a specific column from the datagrid view of your app, by checking off the _"Show"_ checkbox, on each column.
+You can also choose to explicitly hide a specific column from the datagrid view of your app, by checking off the _"Show"_ checkbox on your columns.
 The data and column will still exist in your database, and you can change and read its value when you edit a specific item - However, the data will not be visible in your main _"datagrid"_ view.
 If we for instance choose to hide the _"address"_ field, then your app will end up looking like the following.